-Level 1: Unadjusted quoted prices in active, accessible markets for identical assets or liabilities.

-Level 2: Quoted prices in markets that are not active or financial instruments for which all significant inputs are observable, either directly or indirectly.

-Level 3: Prices or valuations that require inputs that are both significant to the fair value measurement and unobservable activity.
+- Level 1: Unadjusted quoted prices in active, accessible markets for identical assets or liabilities. - Level 2: Quoted prices in markets that are not active or financial instruments for which all significant inputs are observable, either directly or indirectly. - Level 3: Prices or valuations that require inputs that are both significant to the fair value measurement and unobservable activity.

-The fair value hierarchy also requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 The determination of a financial instrument's level within the fair value hierarchy is based on an assessment of the lowest level of any input that is significant to the fair value measurement.
 We consider observable data to be market data which is readily available, regularly distributed or updated, reliable and verifiable, not proprietary, and provided by independent sources that are actively involved in the relevant market.